A quick breakdown of mouse poison baits

 - The classical snap traps that aim to break the animals’ necks or spines with one quick spring-delivered hit;

 - Shock mouse traps that are similar to cages but when sprung shock the rodent with thousands of volts of electricity, hopefully killing it on the spot;

 - As well as various different humane mouse traps that just capture the animals and allow you the option to dispose of them in whatever way you see fit.

 Of course, if none of those options seem particularly appealing as well, you can also call mice exterminators.

 - Is the price a consideration for you?
-Mouse and rat baits aren’t the most expensive products one can find, but if you need to cover a lot of ground and/or use mice baits for a long time, you might find yourself purchasing quite a large amount of rodent baits.
+Mouse and rat poison baits aren’t the most expensive products one can find, but if you need to cover a lot of ground and/or use mouse poison packets for a long time, you might find yourself purchasing quite a large amount of rodent poisons.
 In that case, paying some attention to their price is a good idea.
 The price of the products in this niche isn’t always directly connected to their quality and it’s not rare for us to find subpar products with jacked up prices as well as high-quality products at a nice cheap price.
 Most of the time, however, the higher quality is worth the higher price, so keep that in mind too.